gem/oq-engine/README.rst

 =========
 hazardlib
 =========
-hazardlib (a New Hazard Library) is open-source software for performing seismic hazard analysis.
+hazardlib (the Openquake Hazard Library) is open-source software for performing seismic hazard analysis.

 What is hazardlib?